Daniels Design Discovery Program

 The Daniels Design Discovery Program is an intensive and inspiring introduction to the field of architecture, offering high school students the opportunity to explore the principles of design and develop essential skills for creative problem-solving.

-This course is designed for high school students (ages 14-18) interested in architecture.
+Thes courses are designed for high school students (ages 14-18, 16-18 for the Portfolio Building course) interested in architecture.
 This program is open to all participants, including English-speaking international students.
 Students will use the design facilities at the Daniels Faculty’s award-winning building at 1 Spadina Crescent in the heart of Toronto.

 About the Program